Michu: Why Swansea were the only club interested in him

 Laudrup, who has excellent knowledge of Spanish football following his time as a player for Barcelona and Real Madrid and then as manager of Real Mallorca, must also take a lot of credit for Michu's performances.

-The player had been an attacking midfielder throughout his career in Spain, and Laudrup's masterstroke was to switch him to centre forward.
+The player had been an attacking midfielder throughout his career in Spain, but Laudrup's masterstroke was to switch him to centre forward.

 Analysis of the 13 goals he has scored in the Premier League show he is ideally suited to the role.